studiouniverse/axease/README.md

 * Screens are not updated when they are not visible on the screen.

+* I am polyfilling requestAnimationFrame

-* This is something I can keep an eye on.
+* Performance is something I am keeping an eye on.
 It's definitely not perfect right now.

 * In this version the target FPS is 60fps.
 Most likely this will be reduced to a more mobile friendly 30fps in my next version.